-A holistic approach to revitalizing our Anaiwan language
+A holistic approach to revitalising our Anaiwan language

-A School of Education presented on September 28th, 2017 by Callum Clayton-Dixon and Bradley Widders
+A School of Education seminar presented on September 28th, 2017 by Callum Clayton-Dixon and Bradley Widders

 This seminar consists of 2 parts:

 Part 1: Reparations, self-determination and land justice

 Part 2: Repatriation of language to community, culture and country